Mels1988/CDVO1-Career-Goals-Reflection-MELMAW25102-FTO2502-A-Melody-Mawoneke-CDVO1/README.md

       **Consider strategies to overcome these challenges**
     - Mantaining a good work life balance to keep motivated.
-    - Overcoming self doubt
+    - Overcoming self doubt.
     - Staying up to date with industry trends and continuos learning to level up.

 2. **Opportunities for Growth**:

-    - Finding a mentor to guide my career aspirations
+    - Finding a mentor to guide my career aspirations.
-    - Join online communities and tech groups
+    - Join online communities and tech groups.
-    - Specialise
+    - Specialise.
     - Attend industry events and actively participate.
     - Emotional wellbeing and mindfullness.

-###
-- To complete this submission you will need to use this template and complete Parts 1 to 5.
-- Note this reflection Template is a guide to help prompt your reflections in each section.
-- You will fill in your reflections for each seciton under Parts 1 to 5.
-- Change the name of your forked CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01 repository to reflect your Student Number, ClassCode, Group Name and Name.
-- You will then submit a link to your renamed CDV01 GitHub repo to the CDV01 Project Tab on the LMS.